 This special type of outlet can prevent electrocution by tripping the circuit if any interruptions in power occur.

-If you do not currently have GFCI outlets in wet rooms around your home, it is time to install them or call an electrician in CITY.
+If you do not currently have GFCI outlets in wet rooms around your home, it is time to install them or call an electrician in Madison.
 Once that is done, for additional safety measures, follow the warnings of certain appliance manuals that indicate a home appliance is not designed for outdoor use.

 Cords, Outlets & Electronics Away From Damp Areas

 A lot of appliances are specifically manufactured for outdoor use, like gas and charcoal grills, for example.
 If you make us of electrical appliances outside – including refrigerators, dishwashers, freezers and ice makers, power tools and others – monitor that all plugs and outlets are not wet.
 Using weatherproof electronics will help with this, along with GFCI outlets with water-tight gaskets.